symbiontik/k3s-gitops/README.md

 1. Paste your CLIENT Secret as the value for `TF_VAR_CLOUDFLARE_OAUTH_CLIENT_SECRET` in your `bootstrap.env` file, then save the file.

 You now have a GitHub OAuth client and secret that will enable you to programatically configure your Cloudflare environment with Zero Trust security methodologies.

+## Generate the initial configuration for rancher

+1. Update username as the value for `RANCHER_BOOTSTRAP_PASSWORD` in your `bootstrap.env` file, then save the file.

 ## Generate a GitHub Personal Access Token for Terraform Cloud